40thieves/final-year-project/src/03 - literature-review/02 - history-of-bibliometrics.md

 __Impact Cannot Be Represented By a Single Value__

 Arnold & Fowler (2010) report that "the allure of the impact factor as a single, readily available number - not requiring complex judgments or expert input, but purporting to represent journal quality - has proven irresistible to many".
-It is this inherent simplicity that lead to the rise of the impact factor.
+It is this inherent simplicity that led to the rise of the impact factor.
 As is shown in this chapter, this simplicity fails to interpret the scope and complexity of scientific impact.

 __Network Effects Are Disregarded__